VixenLights/web.vixenlights.com/content/en/docs/usage/sequencer/effects/basic/alternating/alternating-basics.md

 ### Effect Depth

-This works as it does in some of the other effects and specifies at what level of grouping the effect is applied.
+This works as it does in some of the other effects/basic and specifies at what level of grouping the effect is applied.

 &nbsp;